Milking for the Future

 Since electric power was available, he has increased number of milking to 2 times a day.

-Ever since the quake, he has had to dump all the milk, because no way to market it.
+Ever since the quake, he has had to dump all the milk, because no way to

 Regarding to feeding, he has reduced amount of feeding since the quake.